Principle, LEI Faculty, Jean Cunningham Consulting

 Art serves as author and periodic advisor to the Lean Enterprise Institute and its global affiliates, delivering lectures to leading manufacturing executives around the world.
 In 2005, Art authored the Shingo Publication Award-winning workbook Creating Level Pull on implementing basic pull production.
 In 2008, he co-authored with his friend and colleague Professor Durward K. Sobek, the Shingo winning book Understanding A3 Thinking.
 In 2010, Art published Toyota's Kaizen Methods: Six Steps to Improvement with Isao Kato.
 In 2018, Art wrote his latest book Four Types of Problems, published by the Lean Enterprise Institute.

-Director of Workplace Transformation, Governor’s Results Washington Office, Washington State Department of Enterprise Services
+Director of Workplace Transformation, Governor’s Results Washington Office, State of Washington

 Renée Smith serves as the Director of Workplace Transformation for Washington State as part of the Governor’s Results Washington Team.
 She champions a more humane and effective workplace through primary research, writing, and speaking on Making Work More Human by increasing love and decreasing fear in the workplace.
 Renée leads the development of the Human Workplace community across the state and provides resources to cultivate human-centered leaders, teams, and Lean advisers.